Report on Top Ways To Treat & Get Rid of Ringworm

 - Killing the bugs causing the infection

-- Raising immunity to prevent re-infection
+- Boosting the immune system to prevent re-infection

-- Healing the rashes/sores
+- Healing rashes/sores

 Prognosis: What kind of results can I expect?

-Many users who have repeated episodes of ringworm have reported a marked reduction in reoccurring infections after using Phytozine, unlike other options they tried.
-Scarring at the infection site, which is another issue for people with sensitive skin, is also eliminated with Phytozine’s unique formulation.
+Many users who have repeated episodes of this infection have reported a marked reduction in recurrences after using Phytozine, unlike other options they had tried.
+Scarring at the infection site—which is another issue for people with sensitive skin—is also eliminated with Phytozine’s unique formulation.

 - scalp (tinea capitis): More commonly observed in children.